cross-lang-and-cross-platform/cross-lang-and-cross-platform/OUR_TECH_STACK.md

 * Python 3 - permissible (but not recommended) option if the code you're going to write will be executed only at build-time[^1].

+**Language-specific parts can be to a reasonable extent written in the target languages.
+However, they should not be hard dependencies. **

 # Possible additions to the tech stack

 <img alt="C++ logo" src="https://upload.wikimedia.org/wikipedia/commons/1/18/ISO_C%2B%2B_Logo.svg" width="144" height="144">